-To ensure the securely access web console of the device, we strongly recommend you to disable HTTP and enable HTTPS.
+To ensure secure access to the web console of the device, we strongly recommend you disable HTTP and enable HTTPS.
 To do this, go to Security > HTTP/HTTPS.

 To use the HTTPS console without a certificate warning appearing, you need to import a trusted certificate issued by a third-party certificate authority.
 If there are no imported certificates, the AIG Series can generate the "AIG Series Root CA for HTTPS" certificate instead.